Information for Grantees

 Funding and Reporting Parameters

 The funding period for USC Good Neighbors grants is one year, from July 1 through June 30, with awards disbursed in two payments.
-Checks are made payable to the community partner and distributed through the university partner.
+Checks are made payable to the community partner or appropriate fiscal sponsor.

 Interim and final performance reports are required of all grantees.
 The interim report must be submitted by the due date before the second disbursement is issued, and funds will be withheld if the interim report is unsatisfactory.
 The final report is due 10 days after the grant period ends.
 Continuing programs must submit the prior year’s final report before new project funding is advanced.
-Likewise, signature programs receiving ongoing funding commitments also must submit interim and final reports.
+Likewise, signature programs receiving ongoing funding commitments also must submit interim and final reports before funding is advanced.

 The USC Good Neighbors grant review committee reserves the right, with proper notification of the grantee, to audit books, visit program site(s) and/or observe program activities outlined in the proposal.